Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 }
 ```

-For more details on dealing with errors arising from failed requests to Azure AD, or managed identity endpoints please refer to the Azure AD [documentation on authorization error codes][aad_err_doc].
+For more information on dealing with errors arising from failed requests to Azure AD or managed identity endpoints, see the Azure AD [documentation on authorization error codes][aad_err_doc].

 ### Logging